jpsaha/typst-site/README.md

                  reports
 ```

-The central idea is that **source content and metadata are the authoritative inputs; everything else is generated or derived from them**.
+The central idea is:

+> **Source content and metadata are the authoritative inputs; everything else is generated or derived from them.**

+This keeps the project maintainable as the number of lectures, courses, problem collections, figures, and generated outputs grows.